AntL24/P7-Groupomania/README.md

 In case of difficulties during the initial connection to the server from node, set up a connection link to the database.
 This avoids confusion by the software between the username of the windows session and the pgadmin user.

-Do not forget to set up environment variables to allow connexion to DB, as follow :
+Do not forget to set up environment variables to allow connexion to DB (see env. example)

-  DATABASE_NAME = " "
-  DATABASE_HOST = " "
-  DATABASE_USER = " "
-  DATABASE_PASSWORD = " "

-  JWT_PASSWORD = " "

 To connect, open localhost:3000 in your browser.
 In order to register, the user must provide a unique email and a password.